Skip to main content

 Thomas sees the risen Jesus and exclaims: "My Lord and my God!" (ho kyrios mou kai ho theos mou).
 Proof-texted, this settles the matter: Thomas called Jesus God, so Jesus is God.

 But context complicates this.
 Just two verses later, John states the purpose of his entire Gospel: "these are written so that you may believe that Jesus is the Christ, the Son of God" (John 20:31).
 Not "so that you may believe Jesus is God" — but that he is the Christ and the Son of God.
-If Thomas' exclamation were the climactic confession that Jesus is ontologically God, why does John immediately define his Gospel's purpose using different, arguably lower, titles?
+If Thomas' exclamation were the climactic confession that Jesus is ontologically God, why does John immediately define his Gospel's purpose using different titles?

 Furthermore, throughout John's Gospel, Jesus consistently distinguishes himself from the Father, calls the Father "the only true God" (17:3), and says "the Father is greater than I" (14:28).
 A responsible reading of Thomas' exclamation must account for all of this — not just the exclamation itself.